-A: The paler your skin, the more protection you will need from ultraviolet radiation, to prevent sunburn.
-Scientists classify skin into seven different types according to the response to sunburning by ultraviolet radiation: people with type 1 and 2 burn easily, tan only slightly and have a high cancer risk – generally Celtic, redhead or very fair people.
-They should always use a minimum SPF of 30 with a 4 star UVA rating during the summer.
+A: The paler your skin, the more protection you will need from ultraviolet radiation to prevent sunburn.
+Scientists classify skin into seven different types according to the response to sunburn by ultraviolet radiation.
+People with type 1 and 2 burn easily, tan only slightly and have a high cancer risk – generally Celtic, redhead or very fair people.
+They should always use a minimum SPF of 30 with a 4-star UVA rating during the summer.
 In between are skin types 3 and 4 with a moderate to low cancer risk, encompassing the vast majority of Europeans, Mediterraneans and paler-skinned Asians.
 They should use an SPF 30 with 4 stars if they are worried about developing wrinkles and sunspots, and if not, an SPF 15 with 4 stars.
 Skin types 5-7 are predominantly dark Asians and Africans, who have a very low cancer risk and rarely burn (black skin naturally contains the equivalent of SPF 10 against UV exposure).
 They should use an SPF 15 with 4 stars if they’re worried about skin ageing; if not it would be alright to go out unprotected.

 Q: Do you need different factors in different parts of the world?

 A: The sun’s rays are strongest at the equator, and UV radiation also increases with altitude – a 4 per cent increase with every 1,000 feet you ascend, which is why you should be especially careful to protect your skin when skiing and climbing.
 So look at your map carefully before you travel.
 Note how near you are to the equator, and also your altitude.